eunjiinkim/ZeroShot_CrossLing_ABSA/README.md

  ```
  python3 evaluator_bioes.py
  ```
- * evaluation codes should be fixed as well.
+ * evaluation codes should be fixed.